gtretiak/42School/Piscine-2024/shell00/README.md

 ## Exercise Breakdown

-Z: Creating a file with specific content using redirection
+ex00: Creating and printing on the standard output a file with specific content (touch, vim, cat)
-testShell00: Setting specific file permissions and using tar for archiving Oh yeah, mooore...: Creating complex directory structures with specific permissions SSH me!: Generating and managing SSH keys for secure authentication
+ex01: Setting specific file permissions, size, time-stamp and using tar for archiving (ls, touch, truncate, chmod, tar)
+ex02: Creating complex directory structures with specific permissions (mkdir, ln)
+ex03: Generating and managing SSH keys for secure authentication and using GIT
-midLS: Writing a command to list files in a specific format GiT commit: Creating a script to display recent Git commits
+ex04: Writing a command to list files in a specific format (ls)
+ex05: Creating a script to display recent Git commits (git log, #!/bin/bash)
-gitignore: Developing a script to show files ignored by Git
+ex06: Developing a script to show files ignored by Git (git ls-files, .gitignore)
-diff: Understanding file differences and patch operations
+ex07: Understanding file differences and patch operations (diff, sw.diff, patch, .patch)
-clean: Using the find command to locate and remove temporary files
+ex08: Using the find command to locate and remove temporary files (find)
-ft_magic: Creating a magic file for file type detection

 ## Technical Approach
 This project employs a minimalist approach focusing on: